-Cougars are also known as mountain lions, panthers and pumas.
-Each location across the America’s has their own name for relatively the same animal.
-It’s range used to cover from the temperate regions all across North and South America.
-Population is denser in the west, all along the mountian ranges and sparse or nearly extinct towards the east.
+Cougars are also known as mountain lions, panthers, and pumas.
+Each location across America has their own name for relatively the same animal.
+Its range used to cover from the temperate regions all across North and South America.
+The population is denser in the west, all along with the mountain ranges, and sparse or nearly extinct towards the east.
 Although the cougar resembles the common house cat, they’re about the size of an adult human at 160 pounds and seven feet long which includes their long tail.
 Their paw prints are up to four inches in length.

 Cougars will eat whatever they can catch but they prefer hoofed animals.
 They are most active at dawn and at dusk.
 They hunt alone and they stalk their prey.
 Attacks on humans are rare but occur because of their shrinking habitat due to human encroachment.

 Most Canadian attacks happen in British Columbia because of the large cougar population there.
 Never approach a cougar.
 Cats prefer to attack from behind so don’t turn your back if you happen to see one.
 Do what you can to make yourself look bigger.
 Wave your arms around, wave a branch or fan a jacket.
 Speak loudly and if you’re attacked, fight back.
 You have to convince them that you’re not their prey.